mlhorizon/sails-babel/README.md

 # Contact Me

-The docs is very simple, maybe not easily understood.
+The docs is maybe rougth, simple, not-easily-understood.
 So Any questions,

 Email: